TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Team Contract Specification.md

 By typing our names below, we acknowledge that we have read, understand, and agree to abide by the terms of this Teamwork Contract.

-Brady Goodman, Matthew Henderson, Lawson Stricklin
+Brady Goodman, Matthew Henderson, Lawson Stricklin, Daniel Attih